techinessoverloaded/iOSAppDevBasics/protocols.md

 Custom types state that they adopt a particular protocol by placing the protocol’s name after the type’s name, separated by a colon, as part of their definition.
 Multiple protocols can be listed, and are separated by commas `,`.
 We have seen some examples of Protocol Conformance already in [Structures](https://techinessoverloaded.github.io/iOSAppDevBasics/structs.html), [Classes](https://techinessoverloaded.github.io/iOSAppDevBasics/classes.html) and [Enumerations](https://techinessoverloaded.github.io/iOSAppDevBasics/enums.html), where we had conformed to Protocols like `CustomStringConvertible`, `Equatable` and `CaseIterable` which are available in the Swift Standard Library.
 In the case of classes, if a class has a super class as its parent, the name of the super class is mentioned before the protocols to which the class conforms to.

+### Impact of Access Levels on Protocols
+If you want to assign an explicit access level to a protocol type, do so at the point that you define the protocol.
+This enables you to create protocols that can only be adopted within a certain access context.

+The access level of each requirement within a protocol definition is automatically set to the same access level as the protocol.
+You can’t set a protocol requirement to a different access level than the protocol it supports.
+This ensures that all of the protocol’s requirements will be visible on any type that adopts the protocol.

+**NOTE:** If you define a public protocol, the protocol’s requirements require a public access level for those requirements when they’re implemented.
+This behavior is different from other types, where a public type definition implies an access level of internal for the type’s members.

+If you define a new protocol that inherits from an existing protocol, the new protocol can have at most the same access level as the protocol it inherits from.
+For example, you can’t write a public protocol that inherits from an internal protocol.

+A type can conform to a protocol with a lower access level than the type itself.
+For example, you can define a public type that can be used in other modules, but whose conformance to an internal protocol can only be used within the internal protocol’s defining module.

+The context in which a type conforms to a particular protocol is the minimum of the type’s access level and the protocol’s access level.
+For example, if a type is public, but a protocol it conforms to is internal, the type’s conformance to that protocol is also internal.

+When you write or extend a type to conform to a protocol, you must ensure that the type’s implementation of each protocol requirement has at least the same access level as the type’s conformance to that protocol.
+For example, if a public type conforms to an internal protocol, the type’s implementation of each protocol requirement must be at least internal.

+**NOTE:** In Swift, as in Objective-C, protocol conformance is global—it isn’t possible for a type to conform to a protocol in two different ways within the same program.

 ### Property Requirements
 A protocol can require any conforming type to provide an instance property or type property with a particular name and type.
 The protocol doesn’t specify whether the property should be a stored property or a computed property—it only specifies the required property name and type.
 The protocol also specifies whether each property must be gettable or gettable and settable.